Assemble it with off the shelf parts

 1. Soldering iron (optional)

-2. A phone or gatttool to see the data.
+3. A phone or computer with Bluetooth to connect to the device to see the data.

 Connect wires from the voltage or current measurement outputs.
 When the device is powered, the MCU will automatically start measuring voltages and pushing the converted values to the Bluetooth chip.
 The converted values are in the format "[voltage_1],[voltage_2],[current_1],[current_2]"

-Manufacture the board and solder the components on.
-If you prefer, you can also breadboard it.
+Manufacture the board using the zipped KiCAD assembly and solder the components on (purchased from the BOM list).
+If you prefer, you can also breadboard it using the devices I have listed below.

 The JDY-08/HM-11 forms the wireless core of this project.
 It is an extremely cheap (<$2) Bluetooth BLE module that already has a complete set of AT-like commands preprogrammed.
 The key usefulness of this module is that it already has a transparent mode included as part of the application, which allows us to send arbitary sets of data to and from the IC.

 To make it easily programmable, is paired with ATMega-328P, the 'Arduino' chip.
 This also means that you don't need a special board to use it.
-Simply use it as a shield for an Arduino Uno, wire it to a Teensy, or build your own board as I have done here.
+Breadboard a breakout for an Arduino Uno, wire it to a Teensy, or build your own board as I have done here.

 Alternatively, use SiLab's Laser Bee MCU that is specifically designed to collect analog data and work at 3.3V.